 The world’s top buyers will lean more towards quiet, secluded homes rather than crowded, urban homes.
 Luxury home sales in East Cape, for example, are rising in part because of its undeveloped locale.

 East Cape is the exact opposite of Cabo, even though they’re only separated by about 40 miles and a few dirt roads.
-Cabo is a celebrity haven with a rowdy night life and crowded beaches.
-East Cape is a throwback to Old Baja, with mostly undeveloped land, miles of untouched beaches, and more locals than tourists.
+Cabo is a celebrity haven with rowdy nightlife and crowded beaches.
+East Cape is a throwback to Old Baja.
+It has mostly undeveloped land, miles of untouched beaches, and more locals than tourists.

-Along the untapped stretch of East Cape, Baja’s most southern point, are several new resorts that have become a huge draw for its anti-Cabo atmosphere and opulent villas and beachfront homes.
+Several new resorts along the untapped stretch of East Cape, Baja’s most southern point, have become a huge draw for its anti-Cabo atmosphere and opulent villas and beachfront homes.

 2. Exclusivity is a growing attraction